jeremdesno/ticket-master-project/README.md

 NB_2: The genres corresponds to the classification levels of the ticketmaster API and the subgenres to the genres.

+## Authentification

+The app implements server side authentification based on JWT's, which are securely stored in HTTP-only cookies using the nestjs passport package.
+The api has two guards:
+- Global JWT Guard: This guard checks that all requests (excluding a few exceptions) include a valid JWT.
+- Ownership Guard: Specifically set on the favorites routes, this guard ensures that users can only access and manage their own data.
+It prevents unauthorized access to other users' favorites, thereby maintaining data privacy and integrity.

 ## Backend

 The backend was build using Nest.js and typescript.
 Make sure you're located in the backend folder before running the following commands.
-Run the following command tu start the postgres database and the elasticsearch instance :
+Run the following command tu start the postgres database, the elasticsearch instance and the qdrant vector database :
 ```
 docker-compose up --build
 ```